 Increasing the Body of Knowledge for Cross-Jurisdictional Sharing in Public Health: Small Grants Program

-The Small Grants Program offers grants for organizations that wish to explore, plan, implement, or improve specific aspects of cross-jurisdictional sharing in public health.
+The Center for Sharing Public Health Services offers grants for organizations that wish to explore, plan, implement, or improve specific aspects of cross-jurisdictional sharing (CJS) in public health.

-- Implementation of a community health improvement plan developed through a CJS arrangement
+- Implementing a community health improvement plan through a CJS arrangement

 - Measuring the impact of a specific CJS arrangement